openlawteam/tribute-contracts/README.md

 - [Managing](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Managing.md): enhances the DAO capabilities by adding/updating the DAO Adapters through a voting process.
 - [OffchainVoting](https://github.com/openlawteam/laoland/blob/master/docs/adapters/OffchainVoting.md): adds the offchain voting governance process to the DAO to support gasless voting.
 - [Onboarding](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Onboarding.md): triggers the process of minting internal tokens in exchange of a specific token at a fixed price.
-- [Tribute](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Tribute.md): TODO - Tribute is used to bring new members by letting them give tribute to the DAO and get tokens in exchange.
+- [Tribute](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Tribute.md): allows potential and existing DAO members to contribute any amount of ERC-20 tokens to the DAO in exchange for any amount of DAO internal tokens.
 - [Ragequit](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Ragequit.md): gives the members the freedom to choose when it is the best time to exit the DAO for any given reason.
 - [Voting](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Voting.md): adds the simple on chain voting governance process to the DAO.
 - [Withdraw](https://github.com/openlawteam/laoland/blob/master/docs/adapters/Withdraw.md): allows the members to withdraw their funds from the DAO bank.